benaston/NBasicExtensionMethod/readme.md

 Credits
 --------

-The following people have contributed ideas, documentation, or code to sbt:
+The following people have contributed ideas, documentation, or code to NBasicExtensionMethod:

  * Ben Aston (ben@bj.ma)
  * Matt Cantillon